 Adding Epsom Salt To Established Plants

 For established roses, add a top dressing to the soil.
-Sprinkle approximately one tablespoon of Epsom salt per one foot of plant height around the plant.
+Sprinkle approximately one tablespoon of Epsom salt on roses per one foot of plant height around the plant.

 Water in thoroughly.
 You can apply top dressing once a month through the entire growing season.